SoftUni-Internal/interactive-content/EN/00-Associative-Arrays/04-Summary.md

 - Manipulating Strings

 - Building and Modifying Strings
-    - Using StringBuilder Class
+    - using StringBuilder Class
-    - Why Concatenation is a slow operation
+    - why Concatenation is a slow operation

 [/slide]